Start Printed Page 489

 Start Supplemental Information

-This request is for revision and extension of a current information collection.
+This request is for extension of a current information collection.
 Under the provisions of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
 1801 et seq.), the National Oceanic and Atmospheric Administration's (NOAA) National Marine Fisheries Service (NMFS) is responsible for management of the nation's marine fisheries.
 In addition, NMFS must comply with the Atlantic Tunas Convention Act of 1975 (16 U.S.C.
-971 et seq.), under which the agency implements recommendations by the International Commission for the Conservation of Atlantic Tunas (ICCAT), as necessary and appropriate.
+971 et seq.), which implements the International Commission for the Conservation of Atlantic Tunas (ICCAT) recommendations.

 NMFS collects information via vessel logbooks to monitor the U.S. catch of Atlantic swordfish, sharks, billfish, and tunas in relation to the quotas, thereby ensuring that the United States complies with its domestic and international obligations.
-The HMS logbook program, OMB Control No. 0648-0371, was specifically designed to collect the vessel level information needed for the management of Atlantic HMS, and includes set forms, trip forms, negative reports, and cost-earning requirements for both commercial and recreational vessels.
-The information supplied through the HMS logbook program provides the catch and effort data on a per-set or per-trip level of resolution for both directed and incidental species.
-In addition to HMS fisheries, the HMS logbook program is also used to report catches of dolphin and wahoo by commercial and charter/headboat fisheries by vessels that do not possess other federal permits.
-Additionally, the HMS logbook collects data on incidental species, including sea turtles, which is necessary to evaluate the fisheries in terms of bycatch and encounters with protected species.
-While most HMS fishermen use the HMS logbook program, HMS can also be reported as part of several other logbook collections including the Northeast Region Fishing Vessel Trip Reports (0648-0212) and Southeast Region Coastal Logbook (0648-0016).
+HMS logbooks are verified using observer data that is collected under OMB Control No. 0648-0593 (Observer Programs' Information That Can Be Gathered Only Through Questions).
+In addition to HMS fisheries, the HMS logbook is also used to report catches of dolphin and wahoo by commercial and charter/headboat fisheries.
+The HMS logbooks collect data on incidentally-caught species, including sea turtles, which is necessary to evaluate the fisheries in terms of bycatch and encounters with protected species.
+For both directed and incidentally caught species, the information supplied through vessel logbooks also provides the catch and effort data on a per-set or per-trip level of resolution.

-These data are necessary to assess the status of HMS, dolphin, and wahoo in each fishery.
-International stock assessments for tunas, swordfish, billfish, and some species of sharks are conducted through ICCAT's Standing Committee on Research and Statistics periodically and provide, in part, the basis for ICCAT management recommendations which become binding on member nations.
-Domestic stock assessments for most species of sharks and for dolphin and wahoo are used as the basis of managing these species.
+These data are necessary to assess the status of highly migratory species, dolphin, and wahoo in each fishery.
+International stock assessments for tunas, swordfish, billfish, and some species of sharks are conducted and presented to the ICCAT periodically and provide, in part, the basis for ICCAT management recommendations which are binding on member nations.
+Domestic stock assessments for most species of sharks and for dolphin and wahoo are often used as the basis of managing these species.

-Supplementary information on fishing costs and earnings has been collected via the HMS logbook program.
+Supplementary information on fishing costs and earnings has been collected via this vessel logbook program.
 This economic information enables NMFS to assess the economic impacts of regulatory programs on small businesses and fishing communities, consistent with the National Environmental Policy Act (NEPA), Executive Order 12866, the Regulatory Flexibility Act, and other domestic laws.

 II.
 Method of Collection